grumpycoders/pcsx-redux/docs/openbios.md

 # Openbios

-[Openbios](https://github.com/grumpycoders/pcsx-redux/tree/main/src/mips/openbios) is, as it's name imply, an open-source alternative to a retail PSX bios that can be non-trivial to dump.
+[Openbios](https://github.com/grumpycoders/pcsx-redux/tree/main/src/mips/openbios) is, as its name implies, an open-source alternative to a retail PSX bios that can be non-trivial to dump.

 ## Purposes of Openbios